bruhCarrotz/bruhCarrotz.github.io/README.md

 ## Overview
-Hi!
-Welcome to my webpage.
-I am a senior computer science student with a keen interest in kickstarting my career in data science.
-Equipped with a strong foundation in computer science and data analysis, I am eager to apply my skills in real-world data-driven challenges.
-As an active participant in various student organizations, I have honed my leadership and teamwork abilities.
-My passion for reading and music not only fuels my creativity but also nurtures a strong attention to detail and a tenacious problem-solving mindset.
-I am dedicated to leveraging my technical expertise and diverse interests to drive innovation and make a meaningful impact in the field of data science.
+Hello and welcome to my webpage!
+I'm a senior computer science student with a strong interest in data science.
+My skills in computer science and data analysis drive my enthusiasm for tackling real-world data challenges.
+Active involvement in student organizations has refined my leadership and teamwork abilities.
+Reading and music fuel my creativity and attention to detail, fostering a tenacious problem-solving mindset.
+I'm dedicated to using my technical expertise and diverse interests to innovate and make a meaningful impact in data science.

 Website Completion ETA: September